pubkey/rxdb/docs-src/docs/rx-storage.md

 ### FoundationDB

 To use RxDB on the server side, the FoundationDB RxStorage provides a way of having a secure, fault-tolerant and performant storage.
 [Read more](./rx-storage-foundationdb.md)

-### LokiJS (deprecated)

-The LokiJS based storage is based on the [LokiJS](https://github.com/techfort/LokiJS) database.
-It has the special behavior of loading all data into memory at app start and therefore has a good performance when running operations over a small dataset where loading all data upfront is not a problem.
-[Read more](./rx-storage-lokijs.md)

 ### 👑 Worker